Home The Methodist Church of New Zealand

 Church Building and Loan (CB&L) Capital:

-The Capital is made up of the original deposit and the accumulated interest (20%) which is required to be added to the Capital each year.
+The Capital consists of the original deposit and the accumulated interest (20%), which must beadded to the Capital each year.

 Use of Interest:

 The use of this interest is carefully monitored to ensure that those funds are used strategically.
-Spending the interest reduces the ability of the funds to keep up with inflation but can also release energy for and facilitate effective mission.
+Spending the interest reduces the ability of the funds to keep up with inflation, but can also release energy for and facilitate an effective mission.

 The following process is required:

 2. On a five-yearly basis, Synod will examine the use of Church Building and Loan funds by any parish in its region.
-Any funds not being used strategically may be transferred to the Synod to help meet the wider strategy of Synod and Connexion (see Conference decisions 2008 – Law Book Section 9.3.4.1 and 9.3.4.2).
+Any funds not used strategically may be transferred to the Synod to help meet the wider strategy of the Synod and the Connexion (see Conference decisions– Law Book Section 9.3.4.2).

 The Development Funds – Ministries and Properties